wazo-platform/wazo-doc/source/administration/boss_secretary_filter.rst

 =================

 The filter is used to associate a boss to one or many secretaries and to set a ring strategy.
-The call filter is added in the :menuselection:`Services --> Call management --> Call filters` page.
+The call filter is added in the :menuselection:`Services --> IPBX --> Call management --> Call filters` page.

 .. figure:: images/user_bs_filter.png
    :scale: 85%